pandas-dev/pandas/doc/source/getting_started/intro_tutorials/04_plotting.rst

     @savefig 04_airqual_quick.png
     air_quality.plot()

-With a DataFrame, pandas creates by default one line plot for each of the columns with numeric data.
+With a ``DataFrame``, pandas creates by default one line plot for each of the columns with numeric data.

 .. raw:: html